247sathish/AndroidPreparation/README.md

 Labels in Kotlin are custom names given to a specific point in the code.
 They can be used to control the flow of execution in loops and when working with nested structures.

-Labels in Kotlin are prefixed with the '@' symbol, followed by the label name.
+Labels in Kotlin are prefixed with the `'@' symbol`, followed by the label name.

 Here's an example: